lpenaud/satellites-beacons-master-degree/README.md

 Master's degree in computer science project.
 Simulation of satellites and beacons in the sea comportment.

+## JavaDoc
+You can read the documentations in the `docs` directory by a git clone or read it [online](https://lpenaud.github.io/satellites-beacons-master-degree/).

 ## TODO

 - [X] Add start / stop sync event